 Ouch!
 No cat owner likes getting bitten, that’s for sure.
-But if your kitty won’t stop nipping you, you’ll be happy to know there are ways to get Fluffy to stop this annoying (and painful!) habit.
-Renowned cat behavior consultant Mikel Delgado, PhD, spoke to WomansWorld.com about the most common reasons for cat bites and how to get your precious pet to cut it out.
+But if your kitty won’t stop nipping you, you’ll be happy to know there are ways to get him to stop this annoying (and painful!) habit.
+We asked two renowned experts, cat behavior consultants Mikel Delgado, PhD and Pam Johnson-Bennett, author of Think Like a Cat, about how to stop a cat from biting.

 “My first line of advice is back off and let the cat dictate handling a little bit more,” says Mikel.
 “A lot of us love cats.
 Cats are soft, they’re cute, we want to pet them as much as possible.
 But sometimes it’s really about the human being a little more hands-off.”

-“That cat probably needs a lot more playtime,” Mikel says.
+“That cat probably needs a lot more playtime,” Delgado says.
 “They might even need another companion cat.”
 If you’re not ready to add a second cat to your family, try to make sure your kitty is getting plenty of exercise.
-It may be time to invest in some new cat toys!

 If that’s the case, try sneaking easy exercise into her everyday routine to get her moving.
 For example, instead of pouring her food into her bowl, try wrapping a portion of her kibble in one or two clean washcloths, letting her sniff the fabric, then hiding the washcloths in different places around the house.
 As your cat searches for her food, she’ll get some much-needed exercise!

 Your cat isn’t getting the proper type of play

 It’s not secret that rambunctious kittens can think everything is a play thing — and that can lead to trouble down the road if we use ourselves as the entertainment.